 Get ready to dive into How to Use Class Dojo.
 Let’s start with talking about time.
 Guess what I don’t have?
-Time to waste in the classroom tracking everyone’s behavior and to be constantly rewarding those who are on track doing the wrong thing!
+Time to waste in the classroom tracking everyone’s behavior and constantly rewarding those who are on track doing the wrong thing!
 Nor do I have time to constantly be correcting behaviors we don’t want to see.
 Time is the enemy and I think I show you how Class Dojo can be your BFF.

-Class Dojo is a free app many teachers use to assist build and maintain a classroom community.
+Class Dojo is a free app many teachers use to assist in building and maintaining a classroom community.
 Many teachers use it as a classroom management tool, like a techie-updated version of the formerly popular clip chart system.
 Teachers can monitor specific behaviors, allowing students to gain or lose points.
 The parents have access to their child’s points as well.
 Teachers can also communicate with parents using the messaging component and teachers can share photos of classroom learning using the stories section of the app!

 How to Use Class Dojo

 This year I am working with a new team of Kindergarten teachers at my new school.
 One of our rules is to all use the same classroom management system.
 We voted and Class Dojo was voted as the first choice.
 I had to say goodbye to my clip chart and embrace the Dojo.

 Since my school does PBIS, I wanted to find a way to use Class Dojo with the PBIS ideas.
 Once we were in full swing into Dojo, I tried to focus on using Class Dojo for positive moments.
 My students would mostly earn points.
 One drawback was the communication with parents.
 Parents didn’t seem to understand the times their child was not earning points because they didn’t know how many were given out each day.
 Additionally, points would get reset every week.
 This seemed to be defeating to some of my students who worked hard.
 Lastly, I did not like how the number of points somehow labeled the students to everyone, including that student.